 The aim of the IMPACT project is to raise awareness of the links between smoking and poor mental health and to encourage mental health practitioners to discuss these links.
 This eLearning course supports this aim and is followed up by a two-hour face-to-face training session (details on the IMPACT website).
 If you are not yet booked on a face-to-face course but would still like to do the online portion of the training, please contact Jim O'Rorke on email@example.com to get the enrolment key.

-As part of the NUS Healthy Body, Health Mind award criteria, participants are required to complete this stop-smoking and smoking prevention eLearning course.
+As part of the Healthy Body, Health Mind programme, participants are asked to complete this stop-smoking and smoking prevention eLearning course.
 It is made up of 3 modules which are approximately 30 - 45 minutes each and the course page includes links to further resources and documents.
 In order for to receive recognition for completing the eLearning, each participant would need to complete a quiz for each module and include details in their HBHM submission report.

 Parents wish to protect their children, and many parents who smoke already take some action.
 However we know that parents often do not understand enough about the way that tobacco smoke behaves and the harm it causes and so welcome information and support.